KevinKoltraka/GearHub-REACT/README.md

-AgroStore

-🌱 AgroStore 🛒
-An E-Commerce App for Buying Agro-Products.

-About AgroStores
-AgroStores is an online platform for purchasing agricultural growth products.
-We offer a wide range of products such as:

-Fertilizers
-Pesticides
-Farming Tools
-Seeds
-Safety Wearables
-Electronic Devices
-Our app also includes features such as:
+The web also includes features such as:

 Add products to cart
 Wishlist management